Wendy Owen: International career

 On occasions when England's manager John Adams felt Owen had over elaborated he would say: "Wendy, I didn't pick you to play football, you just have to stop the opposition playing, and give it to a white shirt."

 During her international career, Owen was mindful of sexist media coverage of women's football.
 She was asked by photographers to pose applying eye shadow in the Wembley dressing rooms, even though she never used eye shadow.

+She was allotted 12 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 Coaching career

 Owen founded a women's football team at Dartford Teacher Training College, when travelling to Thame Ladies became too difficult.
 In her role as player-manager, she led the side to the WFA Cup quarter final in 1976–77 where they lost 3–2 to Southampton.

-In spring 1974 Owen was headhunted by Francisco Marcos, later the founder and commissioner of the United Soccer Leagues (USL), to run a female soccer camp at Hartwick College in the United States.
+In spring 1974 Owen was asked by Francisco Marcos, later the founder and commissioner of the United Soccer Leagues (USL), to run a female soccer camp at Hartwick College in the United States.

-In January 1987 Owen began working at the University of Chester.
+In January 1987 Owen began working at what became the University of Chester.
 As of 2012, she was employed as a senior lecturer in Sports Coaching and Pedagogy.